 Courtney Rojas, marketing guru, used social media to get the word out to the community about the event.
 On the day of the tour, Courtney documented the process through a series of photographs and videos, updating social media for community members unable to attend the event as the class snaked through Norfolk’s streets and alleyways.

-Chris served as sound engineer, micing students while the class traveled between locations and then capturing their presentations in digital recordings, many of which are available on this site.
-This brings the walking tour to you even as you view/listen on the couch in your own living room.
-It was important to the class that we bring this information to the community in a variety of ways, and these recordings captured the tour as it happened, preserving important and moving parts of the day.
+Chris served as sound engineer, micing students while the class traveled between locations and capturing their presentations in digital recordings, many of which are available on this site.
+The recordings bring the walking tour to participants even as they view or listen on the couch in their own living rooms.
+It was important to the class that information be delivered to the community in a variety of ways, and recordings captured the tour as it happened, preserving important and moving parts of the day.
 As the walking tour has evolved, students have also documented the tour through photographs and video.
 In this way, they preserve not just the past but also history in the making by creating artifacts that reflect moments of the tour itself.

-Halfway through the tour participants were met by a small but vocal group of anti-gay protestors waiting at the Unitarian Church of Norfolk.
-Protestors likely heard about the tour through social media and greeted students and community members attending the tour with vitriol.
-While some students had encountered such groups before, for some, particularly straight allies in the group, this was their first time witnessing this sort of homophobia in person.
-Students persevered, continuing with presentations at the Unitarian Church of Norfolk though the protesters made it difficult to hear until UCN president Allen Perry welcomed three dozen tour participants inside the church so that presentations could continue uninterrupted.
+Halfway through that first tour in 2017, participants were met by a small but vocal group of anti-gay protestors waiting at the Unitarian Church of Norfolk (UCN).
+Protestors likely heard about the tour through social media, and they greeted students and community members attending the tour with vitriol.
+While some students had encountered such groups before, for some, particularly straight allies in the group, it was their first time witnessing this sort of overt homophobia in person.
+Students persevered, continuing with presentations at the Unitarian Church of Norfolk though the protesters shouted loudly.
+Eventually, UCN president Allen Perry welcomed three dozen tour participants inside the church so that presentations could continue uninterrupted.
 It was a powerful moment of solidarity illustrative of UCN’s long commitment to queer equality.